HL7/fhir-project-mhealth/input/pagecontent/conformance.md

 --KWB]

 ### Assessing Conformance
-Each requirement criterion is individually measured on a pass/fail basis, and includes one or more scenarios containing GIVEN/WHEN/THEN statements describing how to perform the test.
+Each feature is individually measured on a pass/fail basis for a SUT, and includes one or more scenarios containing GIVEN/WHEN/THEN statements describing how to perform the test.
 Only **SHALL** and **SHOULD** criteria are used in this assessment.
-Criteria using **MAY** or **NEED NOT** are merely present to clarify allowed behavior and describe optional behaviors for which there is no value judgment.
+Criteria using **MAY** or **NEED NOT** may be present to clarify allowed behavior and describe optional behaviors for which there is no value judgment.
 These criteria are often provided to clarify to implementors nuances that might be confusing without further explanation.

-For any given requirement, if any test scenario fails, the SUT fails to conform to the requirement.
-Otherwise the SUT conforms to this requirement.
+Features, Rules and Scenarios are referred to collectively as requirements.

+A feature can have one or more rules or scenarios.
+Rules will have one or more scenarios.
+Each scenario represents an individual test.
+If the test fails, the enclosing rule and/or feature fails.
+A feature fails if one or more of it's applicable tests fails.

+Requirements are applicable to Apps, Devices or Infrastructure based on the presence of the @App, @Device or @Infra tags in the requirement.
+When a requirement begins with **IF** this is a precondition that must be true for the requirement to be applicable.
+For example, an App may allow for manual entry of data.
+When it does, there are certain requirements that become applicable.

+Only applicable tests are performed, and only applicable features are reported in a result.

 #### Conformance Testing Results
 The results of conformance testing for a given SUT include: